Clinton-Davis/chow/README.md

 ## UX

 My directive was to make an online cookbook that users could find and share recipes, at the same time promoting the Hotpoint brand.
 The main focus is on 'recipes' and associating Chow and Hotpoint with good food.
 Hotpoint wants Chow to have a warm, cosy, country kitchen feel.
-Some pictures of there products, where possible.
+Some pictures of their products, where possible.
 But selling is not the main focus.

 ### User Stories